awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

    aws iam put-role-policy --role-name workmail-monitoring-role --policy-name workmail-permissions --policy-document file://rolepolicy.json
    ```

-Follow the steps in the previous topic to enable email event logging using the newly created log group and role\.
-For more information, see [Enabling Email Event Logging](#enable-tracking)\.
+Follow the steps in the previous topic to turn on email event logging using the newly created log group and role\.
+For more information, see [Turning On Email Event Logging](#enable-tracking)\.

 ## Turning Off Email Event Logging<a name="turn-off-tracking"></a>